- What Is Peanut Oil?

 5 Reasons to Avoid Peanut Oil

-But there are a couple of problems with peanut oil that negate its vitamin E content.
-First, peanut oil oxidizes when you heat it, which creates more free radicals.
+But there are a couple of problems with this popular oil that negate its vitamin E content.
+First, the oil oxidizes when you heat it, which creates more free radicals.

 Second, it’s rich in omega-6 fatty acids, which throws off your omega-3 to omega-6 fatty acid ratio.